tmux-plugins/tmux-online-status/README.md

     # type this in terminal
     $ tmux source-file ~/.tmux.conf

+`#{online_status}` interpolation should now work.

 ### Limitations

 Online status icon most likely won't be instant.
 The duration depends on the `status-interval` Tmux option.
 So, it might take anywhere between 5 and 60 seconds for online status icon to change.

+Set `status-interval` to a low number to make this faster, example:

+    # in .tmux.conf
+    set -g status-interval 5

 ### License